aaronparker/aaronparker.github.io/_posts/2015-08-02-folder-redirection-2015-part-1.md

 # SMB 2.1 vs. SMB 3.02 IO and Throughput Performance

-To determine any difference in throughput performance between SMB 2.1 and SMB 3.02, we&#8217;ve used the [DiskSpd](http://blogs.technet.com/b/josebda/archive/2014/10/13/diskspd-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares.aspx) tool from Microsoft.
+To determine any difference in throughput performance between SMB 2.1 and SMB 3.02, we've used the [DiskSpd](http://blogs.technet.com/b/josebda/archive/2014/10/13/diskspd-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares.aspx) tool from Microsoft.
 With this tool, I performed tests from the client at various block sizes using a 256MB file hosted on an SMB share on the server.
 This was repeated for servers running Windows Server 2008 R2 and Windows Server 2012 R2.

 In essence, we there are no performance differences between the two SMB versions: